Dedicated vs Non-Dedicated Servers: Which One Should You Choose?

 Hidden Costs to Consider

-- Non-dedicated hosting may charge extra for performance upgrades.
+- Non-dedicated hosting may charge extra for performance upgrades such as additional RAM, storage, or bandwidth.

 Security and Data Protection Considerations